0xBloctopus/hyperlane-package/README.md

 - **agent_image_tag**: Docker image tag for agent services
 - **cli_version**: Hyperlane CLI version to use
 - **ism**: Default Interchain Security Module configuration

+## 🗄️ Checkpoint Storage

+Validators write signed checkpoints that the relayer must read before delivering messages.
+The package supports three storage backends:

+- **localStorage** (*default*) – validators and the relayer share `/data/validator-checkpoints` via a persistent volume created in Phase 3.
+On Kubernetes, back the volume with an RWX storage class so every pod can mount it.
+- **Amazon S3** – set `global.checkpoint_storage: "s3"` and fill `global.s3` with bucket/region (and optionally `folder`).
+Provide `AWS_ACCESS_KEY_ID`/`AWS_SECRET_ACCESS_KEY` so validators can write, and allow the relayer to read objects (public-read objects or an IAM policy).
+The package automatically appends a run timestamp to the folder to avoid collisions.
+- **Google Cloud Storage** – set `global.checkpoint_storage: "gcs"` and populate `global.gcs`.
+Supply service-account credentials if the bucket is not publicly readable.

+You can override the default per validator by defining `checkpoint_syncer` blocks.
+Whatever backend you choose, make sure the relayer can reach the latest checkpoint and proof; otherwise message delivery will stall with “ISM verification failed” errors.

 ## 🚀 Deployment Flow